You are here

 More information about conformity assessment can be found in Section 5 of the ARGMD.

-Market authorisation: inclusion of medical devices in the ARTG
+Market authorisation: inclusion of medical devices, including IVD medical devices, in the ARTG

-Class I medical devices (not-IVD medical devices) that do not have measuring function and are not intended to be supplied sterile, and some Class 1 IVD medical devices that are not intended to be used for self-testing or point-of care, or to be supplied for use under the pharmaceutical benefits scheme or in national screening program, can be 'auto-included' in the ARTG.
-Sponsors of these devices must fill in and submit an electronic application (Medical Device Application) to the TGA; however they are not required to submit any other documents to the TGA at the time of ARTG inclusion.
+Class I medical devices (not-IVD medical devices) that do not have measuring function and are not intended to be supplied sterile, and some Class 1 IVD medical devices that are not intended to be used for self-testing or point-of care, can be 'auto-included' in the ARTG.
+Sponsors of these devices must fill in and submit an electronic application (Medical Device Application) to the TGA and pay the application fee; however, they are not required to submit any other documents to the TGA at the time of ARTG inclusion.

 The sponsors of such devices, however, must have a copy of the manufacturer's declaration of conformity for the device and be able to provide it to the TGA on request together with the other documentation relevant to the device (e.g. labelling, instruction for use, advertising material, and evidence of the performance of the device).